 Respondent Web Site Features

-The ASA24 Respondent Web site guides the participant through the completion of a 24-hour recall for the previous day, from midnight to midnight, using a dynamic user interface.
+The ASA24 Respondent Web site guides the participant through the completion of a 24-hour recall for the previous day, either from midnight to midnight or for the past 24-hours, using a dynamic user interface.
 The instrument:

-- provides an animated guide and audio and visual cues to instruct participants and enhance use in low-literacy populations and with children (with options to turn off the guide and/or the audio);
+- provides an animated guide and audio and visual cues to instruct participants and enhance use in low-literacy populations and in children (with options to turn off the guide and/or the audio);

 - asks respondents to report eating occasion and time of consumption;